irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irishub.guardian.MsgDeleteSuper"></a>

 ### MsgDeleteSuper
-DeleteSuper defines the properties of delete super account message
+MsgDeleteSuper defines the properties of delete super account message

 | Field | Type | Label | Description |